Table of Contents

 Wrong case

-Hover over a node in the landscape below to see raw textual reasoning process.
+Hover over a node in the landscape above to see raw textual reasoning process.

 Least-to-Most (L2M)